tomsnep/looklive-server/README.md

 ##Progressive Web Apps

-A Progressive Web App uses modern web capabilities to deliver an app-like user experience.
-They evolve from pages in browser tabs to immersive, top-level apps, leveraging the web's low friction.
+>A Progressive Web App uses modern web capabilities to deliver an app-like user experience.
+>They evolve from pages in browser tabs to immersive, top-level apps, leveraging the web's low friction.

-These apps aren’t packaged and deployed through stores, they’re just websites that took all the right vitamins.
-They keep the web’s ask-when-you-need-it permission model and add in new capabilities like being top-level in your task switcher, on your home screen, and in your notification tray.
-Users don’t have to make a heavyweight choice up-front and don’t implicitly sign up for something dangerous just by clicking on a link.
-Sites that want to send you notifications or be on your home screen have to earn that right over time as you use them more and more.
-They progressively become “apps”.
+*Google Developers*

+A Progressive Web App (PWA) is a combination between a native app and a webapp.
+PWA's can be added to the homescreen, so a user can open the PWA like a native app.
+The more the user visits the url, the more functionality it will get.
+PWA's use Service Workers therefore PWA's can be used offline.
+Also developers can send push notifications to the user, just like a native app!

+But there is more!
+A PWA is:
+* Progressive - Usable for all kind of users
+* Responsive - Usable by all kinds of devices
+* Connectivity Independent - Can be used offline (if(ServiceWorker == true))
+* App like - Feels like a native app
+* Safe - Served over HTTPS
+* Up to date - updates automatically, no need to download an update
+* Discoverable - Search engines can find PWA's by
+* Linkable - Easy to share with a URL

 ![Example of a Progressive Web App](/readme_images/progressive_webapp.gif)

-An example of a Progressive Web App
+Above is a example of a web app

-1. The site begins life as a regular tab.
-It doesn’t have super-powers, but it is built using Progressive App features including TLS, Service Workers, Manifests, and Responsive Design.
-2. The second (or third or fourth) time one visits the site — roughly at the point where the browser it sure it’s something you use frequently — a prompt is shown by the browser (populated from the Manifest details)
-3. Users can decide to keep apps to the home screen or app launcher
-4. When launched from the home screen, these apps blend into their environment; they’re top-level, full-screen, and work offline.
-Of course, they worked offline after step 1, but now the implicit contract of “appyness” makes that clear.

 sources:
 [https://developers.google.com/web/progressive-web-apps#getstarted](https://developers.google.com/web/progressive-web-apps#getstarted)